bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheat-sheet-for-beginners-javascript-data-structures-methods.md

 1. You find yourself with a problem that needs a solution that prompts you to search for it.
 2. You read about it; be it from the documentation or some article.

-This article serves as my notes from reading “JavaScript: The Good Parts by Douglas Crockford, 2008.
+This article serves as my notes from reading "JavaScript: The Good Parts by Douglas Crockford, 2008.
 Page 78-93”.
 While this cheat sheet is inspired by the book, it is also created with reference from [MDN Web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) to keep updated.

 ------------------------------------------------------------------------